 Generalization and Specialization –

-These are very common relationship found in real entities.
-However this kind of relationships was added later as enhanced extension to classical ER model.
-Specialized class are often called as subclass while generalized class are called superclass, probably inspired by object oriented programming.
+These are very common relationships found in real entities.
+However, this kind of relationship was added later as an enhanced extension to the classical ER model.
+Specialized classes are often called subclass while a generalized class is called a superclass, probably inspired by object-oriented programming.
 A sub-class is best understood by “IS-A analysis”.
 Following statements hopefully makes some sense to your mind “Technician IS-A Employee”, “Laptop IS-A Computer”.

-An entity is specialized type/class of other entity.
-For example, Technician is special Employee in a university system Faculty is special class of Employee.
-We call this phenomenon as generalization/specialization.
-In the example here Employee is generalized entity class while Technician and Faculty are specialized class of Employee.
+An entity is a specialized type/class of another entity.
+For example, a Technician is a special Employee in a university system Faculty is a special class of Employee.
+We call this phenomenon generalization/specialization.
+In the example here Employee is a generalized entity class while the Technician and Faculty are specialized classes of Employee.

 Example – This example instance of “sub-class” relationships.
-Here we have four sets employee: Secretary, Technician, and Engineer.
-Employee is super-class of rest three set of individual sub-class is subset of Employee set.
+Here we have four sets of employees: Secretary, Technician, and Engineer.
+The employee is super-class of the rest three sets of individual sub-class is a subset of Employee set.

-- An entity belonging to a sub-class is related with some super-class entity.
-For instance emp no 1001 is a secretary, and his typing speed is 68.
-Emp no 1009 is engineer (sub-class) and her trade is “Electrical”, so forth.
+- An entity belonging to a sub-class is related to some super-class entity.
+For instance emp, no 1001 is a secretary, and his typing speed is 68.
+Emp no 1009 is an engineer (sub-class) and her trade is “Electrical”, so forth.

 Enhanced ER model of above example –

-Constraints – There are two types of constraints on “Sub-class” relationship.
+Constraints – There are two types of constraints on the “Sub-class” relationship.

 - Overlapped or Disjoint – If an entity from super-set can be related (can occur) in multiple sub-class sets, then it is overlapped sub-classing, otherwise disjoint.
 Both the examples: job-type based and salaries/hourly employee sub-classing are disjoint.

-An entity can be sub-class of multiple entity types; such entities are sub-class of multiple entities and have multiple super-classes; Teaching Assistant can subclass of Employee and Student both.
-A faculty in a university system can be sub-class of Employee and Alumnus both.
-In multiple inheritance, attributes of sub-class is union of attributes of all super-classes.
+An entity can be a sub-class of multiple entity types; such entities are sub-class of multiple entities and have multiple super-classes; Teaching Assistant can subclass of Employee and Student both.
+A faculty in a university system can be a subclass of Employee and Alumnus.
+In multiple inheritances, attributes of sub-class are the union of attributes of all super-classes.

-- Set of Libray Members is UNION of Faculty, Student, and Staff.
-A union relationship indicates either of type; for example: a library member is either Faculty or Staff or Student.
+- Set of Library Members is UNION of Faculty, Student, and Staff.
+A union relationship indicates either type; for example, a library member is either Faculty or Staff or Student.

-- Below are two examples shows how UNION can be depicted in ERD – Vehicle Owner is UNION of PERSON and Company, and RTO Registered Vehicle is UNION of Car and Truck.
+- Below are two examples show how UNION can be depicted in ERD – Vehicle Owner is UNION of PERSON and Company, and RTO Registered Vehicle is UNION of Car and Truck.